-Information about your octreotide scan
+Information about your mIBG scan

-What is an octreotide scan?
+What is an mIBG scan?

-This scan is used to detect certain types of tumours arising from the neuro-endocrine systems of the body.
+This scan is used to detect certain types of tumours called neuro-endocrine tumours.
 This examination is performed over two days.

-On the first day we will give you an injection containing a small amount of radioactivity called a tracer.
+On the first day we will give you an injection of a tracer called mIBG which contains a small amount of a radioactive material.
 Four hours after this we will take the first set of pictures.
 You will then need to return on the second day and we will take further more detailed pictures.